boohba/speer-technologies-assessment/README.md

 ## POST /users

-Create a user with a username and password.
+Create a user using a username and password.
 The username length must be between 3 and 32 (inclusive).
 The password length must be between 3 and 128 (inclusive).

 The `result` field is always null.